-- 1. Provide advice and guidance on information security to all CCSDS activities: - 2.
+- 1. Provide advice and guidance on information security to all CCSDS activities; - 2.
 Identify data protection, information assurance, and information security issues across the full spectrum of CCSDS activities and provide solutions; - 3.
-Formulate courses of actions to incorporate security policies, security services, and security mechanisms into CCSDS work items across all working groups; - 4.
-Develop the security architecture portion of the overall CCSDS System Architecture being developed by the Systems Architecture Working Group. - 5.
-Develop and maintain an Information Security threat statement for CCSDS. - 6.
-Develop an information security guide for mission planners.
+Formulate courses of actions to incorporate security policies, security services, and security mechanisms into CCSDS work items across all Working Groups;

-- 7. Formulate a policy framework for developing trust agreements, rules for operational engagement, ensuring security compliance of legacy systems, and standard, secure interfaces between systems and across security domains. - 8.
-Adopt or develop (as necessary) interoperable information security standards for CCSDS and CCSDS cross support infrastructure (e.g., authentication, encryption, integrity, key management, key distribution, etc.). - 9.
-Develop reference implementations and perform interoperability testing. - 10.
-Write a Green Book to describe Security Guidelines for Interoperability. - 11.
-Hold working meetings with other work groups to develop agreed approaches and formulate the plans for integrating them into the work of these other working groups.
+- 4. Develop the security architecture portion of the overall CCSDS System Architecture being developed by the Systems Architecture Working Group; - 5.
+Develop and maintain an Information Security threat statement for CCSDS; - 6.
+Develop an information security guide for mission planners; - 7.
+Formulate a policy framework for developing trust agreements, rules for operational engagement, ensuring security compliance of legacy systems, and standard, secure interfaces between systems and across security domains; - 8.
+Adopt or develop (as necessary) interoperable security standards for CCSDS and CCSDS cross support infrastructure (e.g., authentication, encryption, integrity, key management, key distribution, etc.); - 9.
+Develop reference implementations and perform interoperability testing; - 10.
+Write a Green Book to describe security guidelines for implementation; - 11.
+Hold working meetings with other Working Groups to develop agreed approaches and formulate the plans for integrating them into the work of these other Working Groups.